hammerheim-game/hammerheim-rules/3-warbands.md

 Special Rules
 Leader: Any warrior within 6" of the Elder may use his Leadership characteristic when taking any Leadership tests.
+Bling: While the Elders are the ones deemed fiscally responsible in Ostlander warbands the reality is that their impulse control is barely greater than that of their juniors, and being entrusted a whole warband's worth of wealth usually merits disastrous consequences.
+As a result Ostlander warbands tend to be a group of ragged dirt-peasants led by an incredibly kitted-out leader.
+Elders start with Magical Aptitude (1), allowing them to take up to 25 points of magic items, but no equipment after the starting roster has been drawn up may be bought for the warband until the Elder has maxmised the amount of magic items they are carrying.

 0-2 Blood-Brothers
 35 Gold Crowns to hire